Alipacman/UXLLM/README.md

 Just open the Xcode project, put in a ```openAIKey``` & ```tinyPNGkey``` into the ```LocalConfiguration``` file and start the Mac app.

 ## Implementation
 UX-LLM is a macOS application written in SwiftUI.
-The current LLM implemented is the state-of-the-art GPT-4 Turbo with vision of OpenAI [^1].
-For compressing images, TinyPNG's API is used [^2].
-The shader animation while loading is from the project Inferno by twostraws [^3].
+The current LLM implemented is the state-of-the-art GPT-4 Turbo with vision of OpenAI[^1].
+For compressing images, TinyPNG's API[^2] is used.
+The shader animation while loading is from the project Inferno by twostraws[^3].

 #### Prompt Engineering
 The system role content: